 |Location||Located on Mahoning Creek in Armstrong County, Pennsylvania.
 The dam is 21.6 miles upstream from the junction of the creek and the Allegheny River.|

 |Facility Type||Modified run-of-river|

 USACE operates the dam in a modified run-of-river mode to augment flow during dry periods to maintain downstream water quality and as water supply for domestic, industrial, and recreational uses.
 The USACE maintains the summer pool elevation at 1,100 feet msl ± 0.5 foot, and during the fall, the pool level is lowered to elevation 1,075 feet msl to provide flood storage capacity.
-We are currently in the process of writing an Adaptive Management Plan (AMP) with USACE that will dictate the minimum flows released through the USACE bypass.
-Depending on the time of year the minimum discharge will range from 30 cfs – 60 cfs to ensure we are maintaining existing water quality conditions.
+An Adaptive Management Plan (AMP) with USACE dictates the minimum flows released through the USACE bypass.
+Depending on the time of year the minimum discharge ranges from 30 cfs – 60 cfs to ensure that existing water quality conditions are maintained.

 June 18, 2014: The Mahoning Creek Project is certified as low impact for a five-year term, effective November 14, 2013 and expiring November 14, 2018.